fereshtehaghaei/Matplotlib-Pymaceuticals/README.md

 ## Pie Graph(using pandas)

- Generate a pie plot showing the distribution of female versus male mice using pyplot
+ Generated a pie plot showing the distribution of female versus male mice using pyplot
 ![](Pymaceuticals/Images/PandaPieChart.png)

 ## Pie Graph (using pyplot)

-Generate a pie plot showing the distribution of female versus male mice using pyplot
+Generated a pie plot showing the distribution of female versus male mice using pyplot

 ![](Pymaceuticals/Images/PyplotPieChart.png)

 ## Quartiles, Outliers and Boxplots

-- In this section I need to calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Then calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
+- In this section, calculated the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
+- Then calculated the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.

 |      | Mouse ID | Timepoint | Tumor Volume (mm3) | Metastatic Sites | Drug Regimen |    Sex | Age_months | Weight (g) |
 | ---: | -------: | --------: | -----------------: | ---------------: | -----------: | -----: | ---------: | ---------: |